-The common and accepted practice in response to social tragedies, “injustices” or the real presence and consequences of evil has been a kind of self-reverential activism that includes hashtags and virtue-signaling that are supposed to be substitutes for, but reflective of moral indignation.
+The standard and accepted practice in response to social tragedies, “injustices,” or the real presence and consequences of evil, has been a kind of self-reverential activism that includes hashtags and virtue-signaling that are exchanged for but reflective of moral indignation.

-One obvious problem with these socially dramatic displays of moral outrage is that it’s more about the person or people – actors, really – who participate in these moral plays than it is the victims of certain tragedies or actually confronting injustice where it exists.
-It’s more important that the social virtue of those wanting to be perceived, judged and applauded as “good people,” than it is to take a clear and courageous stand against the presence and aftereffects of real evil, even if that means standing assuredly but alone.
+One obvious problem with these socially dramatic displays of moral outrage is that it’s more about the person or people – actors, really – who participate in these moral plays than it is the victims of inevitable tragedies or confronting injustice where it exists.
+It’s more important that the social virtue of those wanting to be perceived, judged, and applauded as “good people” is to take a clear and courageous stand against the presence and aftereffects of evil, even if that means standing assuredly but alone.

-Such was the case Friday July 8 on Fuller Seminary’s Pasadena Campus.
+This moral preening was the issue on Friday, July 8, on Fuller Seminary’s Pasadena Campus.

-At noon, more than 100 students, alumni, staff and faculty – all dressed in black – engaged in a theatrical moral play to “bring attention to” and “protest” what they called the “unjust deaths” of Alton Sterling in Baton Rogue, and Philando Castile in Minnesota, last week.
+At noon, more than 100 students, alumni, staff, and faculty – all dressed in black – engaged in a theatrical moral play to “bring attention to” and “protest” what they called the “unjust deaths” of Alton Sterling in Baton Rouge, and Philando Castile in Minnesota, last week.

-Organized by current students in combination with Fuller’s William E. Pannell Center for African American Church Studies, the “protestors” staged (very accurate description) a so-called die-in, which was accompanied by prayers, scripture readings and what Fuller called a, “rallying cry from Pannell Center Director of Operations Jeanelle Austin.”
+Organized by students in combination with Fuller’s William E. Pannell Center for African American Church Studies, the “protestors” staged a so-called die-in, accompanied by prayers, scripture readings, and what Fuller called a “rallying cry from Pannell Center Director of Operations Jeanelle Austin.”

 Fuller’s explanation of the event partially reads,